zalando-incubator/kube-ingress-aws-controller/README.md

 When the controller detects that a managed load balancer for the current cluster doesn't have a matching ingress resource anymore, it deletes all the previously created resources.

+Deletion may take up to about 30 minutes.
+This ensures proper draining of connections on the lodadbalancers and allows for DNS TTLs to expire.

 ## Building

 This project provides a [`Makefile`](https://github.com/zalando-incubator/kube-ingress-aws-controller/blob/master/Makefile)